Jimeno0/presentations/jobs-site/presentation.md

 * create search widget
 * Change widget icon
 * start widget
-* On start serach clear graphics and get the address
+* On start search clear graphics and get the address
 * add widget to the UI

 --